 Access to data from the Norwegian Prescription Database

-Guidelines for applying for data from the Norwegian Prescription Database and information about how data are released.
+Guidelines for applying for data from the Norwegian Prescription Database.

 Skip to content

-The Norwegian Prescription Database (NorPD) contains information about the use of prescription drugs dispensed in Norway.
+The Norwegian Prescription Database (NorPD) contains information about the use of prescription drugs dispensed in Norwegian pharmacies.
 You can obtain information about the number of users of a particular drug or drug category.

 The database only contains information about drugs dispensed by prescription.
-Drugs bought from a pharmacy or grocery store (over-the counter drugs) are not included.
+Over-the-counter drugs are not included.

 - Norwegian Prescription Database (separate website)